ipbc-dev/TuringsNightmare/README.md

 At the end of the execution loop, all VM State and the memory-pad are hashed with one of 3 hashing algorithms, giving the end result.

 Reading the code should give you a good idea of the intent.

+There is still a lot of work to be done, like adding more instructions (intent is to have 255), making things harder for asics/gpus, what additional steps to take, so everything here is subject to change.